 Communication is the key to success for any global entity.
 An effective communication system is an absolute must for any organization, and setting this up in itself is a significant challenge faced by entities.
-The behavior of the subsidiary team members and how they communicate have a significant impact on the success of business in foreign markets.
+The behavior of the subsidiary team members and how they communicate significantly impact the success of business in foreign markets.

 All countries charge some fees or tariffs on goods when companies carry goods in those countries.
 Companies have to be aware of such costs/tariffs to expand their business, considering their budget and financial health.
-The companies also need to be mindful of the shipping, legal, and logistic laws of the countries where they intend to expand.
+The companies also need to be mindful of the countries’ shipping, legal, and logistic laws where they intend to expand.

 Human resource is the bedrock of every entity.
 When operating in various countries, knowing how to meet the workforce requirement is crucial.
 Many factors need to be considered, such as local hiring, or if it is an international office, global hiring would be preferred.
 Companies having small investments can send local talent to new overseas markets.

 Going global needs a lot of documentation.
 This documentation differs from country to country.
 Companies need to know about the necessary and essential documentation in their countries of interest for expansion.

 When setting up a new establishment, companies need to understand the buying process in that country.
 This helps them establish a loyal customer base to succeed in the long run.

 Entities must do enough research to determine the right markets for business expansion.
 Despite having the best products or services, companies may not have extensive sales if the market is not correct.